top of page

 Ongoing research, analysis, and debate have found global warming and climate change to be the long-term and unprecedented shift of the earth’s surface temperature and weather patterns, respectively (Hansen et al., 2006; Ring et al., 2012; Wang et al., 2023; Goebbert et al., 2012; Hashim & Hashim, 2016).
 The effects are “accelerating” (Roggema, 2009, p.2), “dramatic” (Donohoe, 2007, p.44), and “far-reaching” (Scott et al., 2019, p.49).
 By affecting socio-political, cultural, and economic determinants, it may challenge society’s ability to adapt and expose its vulnerability to growing change (Ford & Ford, 2011, p.3).*

 As of 1 January 2020, the European Union (EU) is a supranational union of 27 member states with a population of 448 million (Eurostat, 2020).
 Climate change is turning the continent into the fastest-warming on the planet (European Environment Agency, 2024, p.11), causing major social, economic, and political consequences for its inhabitants as agriculture, ecosystems, food production, and supply chains are disrupted.
-Simultaneously, the Union’s urbanisation and population are expected to grow through this century, exacerbating the pressure on infrastructure, resources, and public services.
+Simultaneously, the Union’s urbanisation and population are expected to grow throughout this century, exacerbating the pressure on infrastructure, resources, and public services.

 From this, developing sustainable and resilient transportation systems, such as the European Commission’s Trans-European Transport Network (TEN-T) initiative, has become critical in preserving the single market and its enshrined freedoms of free movement of goods, services, capital, and persons.
 However, transport accounts for roughly 30% of the EU’s total greenhouse gas emissions (Dolge et al., 2023), threatening biodiversity, public health, natural landscapes, cultural landmarks, and historic monuments.